 The School of Pharmacy currently has faculty positions available.
 To apply, send letter of interest, curriculum vitae, and names, phone numbers, and addresses of three (3) professional references, along with any additional job-specific information requested to the specific contact provided with each position.
 Review of applications begin immediately and continue until the positions are filled.

-To apply, send letter of application and curriculum vitae or resume' to Dr. Jacob Dunbar, Chair, Department of Pharmaceutical Sciences, South College School of Pharmacy, 400 Goody's Lane, Knoxville, TN 37922 or via email: firstname.lastname@example.org.
-Review of applications begin immediately and continues until the position is filled.
+Application materials should be sent to: Jacob R. Dunbar, Ph.D., Chair, Department of Pharmaceutical Sciences, South College School of Pharmacy, 400 Goody’s Lane, Knoxville, TN 37922 or via email: firstname.lastname@example.org.

 South College is an equal opportunity college open to any qualified individual without regard to race, religion, sex, age, color, national or ethnic origin, or disability.
 Pursuant to all applicable federal anti-discrimination laws and regulations, South College does not discriminate against any of the protected categories of individuals in the administration of policies, programs, or activities.
 This non-discriminatory policy includes admission policies, loan programs, employment practices, and all other college-administered programs.

 South College School of Pharmacy Hosts Office of National Drug Control Policy Visit